siondawson/milestone-project-4/readme.md

 With much development time taken up my major challanges in getting webstore base functionality working some features remain to code and include:

 * A date/time picker for adding and editing concerts: currently date time data must be entered in the spesific format: 'yyyy-mm-dd mm:hh'.
 A date picker would improve the experience for superusers adding concerts.
+    * A quick, imperfect solution was added in final stages before submission.
+Placeholder text and labels were added to add and edit concert forms.
+Users may enter datetime data in the format spesified, however django alters this when users to go edit concerts to an 'american' date format.
+Users may still enter data as prompted by the label.
+This is not an ideal solution but is better than nothing.
+    * Also in the final stages a check was added so that concert listings will remove any concerts that are in the past.
+This helps improves the user experience by not advertising concerts that have passed.

 ## Deployment
 This project was created using the code institute template.